Granitecosmos/ModularPowerArmor/README.md

 Is this balanced?
 Honestly, is vanilla RimWorld balanced?
 OF COURSE NOT!

-Honestly I tried to make it kinda balanced.
+I really tried to make it kinda balanced.
 The problem with the original Power Armor is that it's market value is way overpriced compared to the benefits in my opinion.
 Couple this with the flawed quality system where Legendary has double the armor but also has FIVE TIMES higher market value!
 Since the power budget of Raids depends on the total market value of your colonies this can easily get out of hand.
 So how to fix this?

 Easy!
 Since the problem is too high base value and ridiculous quality price scaling, I've removed the quality from these and made sure their value-to-protection scales better the higher tier you craft.
 This also prevents quality trolling, when your high level crafter rolls a shoddy Power Armor.